 It’s a simple slice of bread eaten with nothing else because that is all there is.

 We might not bake bread ourselves, but the smell of the yeast in the air can transport us immediately to our mothers’ kitchens, or the lovely experience of walking into a favorite bakery on a gloomy morning.
 You feel like you are home.
+Everything is all right.

 Slow Food or Fast?

-But this is a modern world and people believe they have less time than past generations – you know, those folks who had no food processors or microwaves, no clothes dryers or any of the other conveniences we take for granted!
+But this is a modern world, and people believe they have less time than past generations – you know, those folks who had no food processors or microwaves, no clothes dryers or any of the other conveniences we take for granted!
 But never fear, there are lots of ways to cut down on the actual hands-on time of making bread.
 My Hassle-Free Bread is a yeast bread that can fill in many duties from bread to pizza, and if one is really pressed for time, a quick bread or biscuit will fit into anyone’s schedule.
 I’ve included a few of my favorites here.

 If you’ve never baked bread before, take a Sunday afternoon and give it a try.
-Start with the Hassle Free Bread and if you have the time, knead it just this once by hand so that you can get the feel of it.
+Start with the Hassle Free Bread and if you have the time, knead it this time by hand so that you can get the feel of it.
 The smell of your kitchen when the bread bakes will be incredible, and you will want to do it again.
 Take a moment too to recognize that this will not take much actual hands-on time, but the rewards are great.

 If you have baked bread before, try venturing into the world of sourdough!
 It is a longer process, and you are forewarned, it could become addicting!

 Sourdough Bread – Both short and long methods.